Selected work and projects

 From a musical stand point this setup features a 4 channel audio-looper, a unique arpeggiator / sequencer combi, per channel pitch control, filters, effects and various input sources like synths, drums and samples.
 The system is road-ready and toured across Europe within the first weeks after its initial realization.

-I've been working on a real-time terrain generator / word-builder as part of the future game project.
-This started out as a couple of experiments to try out Unity3D's new job system.
-This Job System allows high performance code in c# by using efficient multi-threading and CPU cache optimization techniques.
-I think the job-system is extremely powerful.
+The c# job-system is extremely powerful.
 With this i'm able to generate high quality landshapes in real-time with millions of polygons in the CPU, with room to spare.
-Generating this in realtime saves a lot of memory and the terrain can be extremely large, as we only need to generate landscape around the camera.
-My terrain generator is build on multi layered perlin noise, but with a couple of twists.
+Real-time generation saves a lot of memory as we only need to generate landscape in close proximity around the camera.
+This way the terrain can be infinitely large and detailed.
+The terrain is generated via multi-layered perlin noise, but with a couple of twists.
 Height is not calculated linearly, but is mapped via a couple of curves that can be tuned manually.
-Via these curves we can shape ridges and create some erosion like features, without expensive simulation computation.
-I've build a cool LOD (Level of Detail) system for this terrain too.
+Via these curves we can shape ridges and create erosion-like features, without expensive simulation computation.
+I've built a cool LOD (Level of Detail) system for this terrain too.
 Close to the camera, terrain slabs use a lot more polygons for up close details than in the distance.
-Different levels of detail are crossfaded via fast noise clipping in the terrain shader (see one of the video's below).
-A little bit of temporal aliasing in post will smooth the result.
+Different levels of detail are crossfaded via fast noise clipping in the terrain shader.
+Temporal anti-aliasing in post processing smoothens this hard pixel crossfade.

 Piano / Forte is a collaboration with Mike Rijnierse.
-This work involves one or more piano harps swinging in the air, like pendula.
+This work involves two piano harps swinging in the air, like pendulums.
 The piano's sound is invoked via multiple resonators.
-A control signal is send to these resonators, making the piano strings vibrate when their tunings corresponds with the control signal's frequencies.
+A control signal is sent to these resonators, making the piano strings vibrate when their tunings correspond with the control signal's frequencies.
 One could think of it as an analog vocoder, where the piano harp is the carrier, and the modulator consists of software controlled sound transducers (resonators).
 This modulation signal is generated in real-time by a generative algorithm with input sensors placed on the piano harp.
 These sensors measure speed, orientation and acceleration.
 As a result, high speed swings introduce more harmonics in the control signal and increase the amplitude, accentuating the movement of the object.
-In the case where the installation consists of multiple piano harps, like in the Sound of Science exhibition at DordtYart, both instruments communicate with each other via ethernet.
-They play together and enhance the performance, as they are can create a generative chord composition together.
-Even though the harps swing out of phase at different heights, they are able to plan their performance ahead of time, make sure they play in key on overlapping swings and can pause at corresponding intervals.
+Both pianos can communicate their movements with each other via a network connection.
+They play together and enhance the performance with a generative power chord progression.
+Even though the harps swing out of phase at different heights, they are able to plan their performance ahead of time, making sure they play in key on overlapping swings and pause together at corresponding intervals.
 For this project I produced the software, electronics, composition and sound design.

 see also: https://mikerijnierse.nl/piano-forte/